-Do you have any experience in working with a similar product?
+Do you have any experience of working with a similar product?
 If any, what was your experience like?
 What did you learn from your experience?

-Do you have any experience in working with a similar client?
+Do you have any experience of working with a similar client?
 If yes, what was your experience like?

 In what role do you think you would best define yourself?
 UI, UI/UX, visual designer, art director, and so on?
 What do you consider as your strengths and shortcomings?
-With regards to the challenges in designing, what kind of challenges will you be comfortable with?
+About the challenges in designing, what kind of challenges will you be comfortable with?

 What UI tools do you think should be primarily used by the entire team—Sketch or Photoshop?
 What format do you think will be required for source handovers?

-Do you consider yourself as a self starter?
-Do you like to define your own schedules and timings?
+Do you consider yourself a self-starter?
+Do you like to define your schedules and timings?